arc-h2o/Expense-Tracker/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the repository directory.
-3. Compile the program using a C++ compiler: g++ -o Expense_Tracker src/*.cpp -I include
+3. Now, compile using the following command in your terminal: g++ -o Expense_Tracker src/*.cpp -I include
 4. Run the compiled executable:
    ./Expense_Tracker